RedPenguin101/design_patterns/README.md

 * strive for loosely couple designs between objects that interact
 * open-closed principle: classes should be open for extension but open for modification.
 We want to incorporate new behaviour without modifying old code.
 * dependency inversion principle: import abstractions, don't import concrete classes.
 High level components shouldn't depend on low level components.
 Both should depend on abstractions.
+* Principle of least knowledge (aka law of Demeter): talk only to your immediate friends.
+A class should only interact with a few other classes.
+No calling methods of objects you get by calling other ojects.
+You should only invoke methods that belong to
+	* the object itself
+	* objects passed in as a parameter to the method
+	* any object the method creates
+	* any components of the object

 ### guidelines for not violating the DIP
 1. no variable should hold a reference to a concrete class (i.e. use a factory)